kyma-incubator/examples/personservice/README.md

 ```

-To deploy this, adapt `api-security.yaml` to your cluster.
+If you are running on a cluster, adapt `api-security.yaml` to your cluster.
 You need to replace the `{clusterdomain}` value in the `host` field with your own cluster's domain as always.
-Again it is flagged with  `#changeme`
+Again it is flagged with  `#changeme`.

 Then you can apply it with the following command: `kubectl apply -f api-security.yaml -n personservice`.

+If you run on minikube you can diirectly apply `kubectl apply -f api-security-local.yaml -n personservice`

 Now you can reload the swagger ui (location `https://personservice.{clusterdomain}/swagger-ui.html`).
 This will load normally.
 However when you invoke the `/api/v1/person` endpoint you will get an HTTP 401 - Unauthorized response.